isomerpages/cris-nhic/_about-us/A decade of forging healthcare innovation and beyond.md

 </p>
 <p>E-book (Mobile version): <a href="https://for.sg/nhic-ebook" rel="noopener noreferrer nofollow" target="_blank">https://for.sg/nhic-ebook</a>
 </p>
-<p>Additionally, we have also embarked on an engagement survey to shape our
+<p>Additionally, we embarked on an engagement survey to shape our strategy
-strategy moving forward to further strengthen our support for the healthcare community as we step into the next decade!</p>
+moving forward to further strengthen our support for the healthcare community as we step into the next decade!</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/10 year anniversary/Logo_.jpg">